murphyqm/welcome-res-comp-dev/book/example_section/08-what_next.md

----
-title: What To Do Next
+# What To Do Next
-teaching: 10
-exercises: 0
----

 ::::::::::::::::::::::::::::::::::::::: objectives